1. Types of assessable fees (e.g., for search, review, duplication) and levels or limitations on fees

-Except as otherwise provided by law or regulation, the fee assessed for the duplication of a government record embodied in the form of printed matter shall be $0.05 per letter size page or smaller, and $0.07 per legal size page or larger.
+(1) A copy or copies of a government record may be purchased by any person upon payment of the fee prescribed by law or regulation.
+Except as otherwise provided by law or regulation and except as provided in paragraph (2) of this subsection, the fee assessed for the duplication of a government record embodied in the form of printed matter shall be $0.05 per letter size page or smaller, and $0.07 per legal size page or larger.
 If a public agency can demonstrate that its actual costs for duplication of a government record exceed the foregoing rates, the public agency shall be permitted to charge the actual cost of duplicating the record.
 The actual cost of duplicating the record, upon which all copy fees are based, shall be the cost of materials and supplies used to make a copy of the record, but shall not include the cost of labor or other overhead expenses associated with making the copy except as provided for in subsection c. of this section.
 Access to electronic records and non-printed materials shall be provided free of charge, but the public agency may charge for the actual costs of any needed supplies such as computer discs.

 Except as otherwise provided by law, a public agency may charge only the actual cost of making a copy.
 “Actual cost” is defined as “direct, chargeable costs related to the reproduction of a public record . . . and does not include costs that would have been incurred by the public agency if a request . . . had not been made.”
 G.S. § 132-6.2(b).
 In practice, many public agencies do not charge for copies made in response to routine requests.